GAM-team/GAM/wiki/GamUpdates.md

 See [Downloads-Installs-GAM7](https://github.com/GAM-team/GAM/wiki/Downloads-Installs) for Windows or other options, including manual installation

+7.48.10

+Updated Looker Studio references to Data Studio references; all functionality remains the same.

+For backwards compatability, in all commands the following synonyms apply:
+* `lookerstudioassets` is a synonym for `datastudioassets`
+* `lookerstudiopermissions` is a synonym for `datastudiopermissions`

 7.48.09

 Updated `gam calendars <CalendarEntity> modify <CalendarSettings>` to handle the following error: